SACHSTech/ICS4U-native-gr11review-part2v4/README.md

 For all of the programs below, create a `Utility.java` file that will contain all of your methods.
 You can test your utility library by making calls to the methods from the Main.java file.

 ### Methods 1

-Create a method that for patterns like "zip" and "zap" in the string -- length-3, starting with 'z' and ending with 'p'.
-Return a string where for all such words, the middle letter is gone, so "zipXzap" yields "zpXzp".
-**Signature** `public static String zipZap(String str)`
+We'll say that a String is xy-balanced if for all the 'x' chars in the string, there exists a 'y' char somewhere later in the string.
+So "xxy" is balanced, but "xyx" is not.
+One 'y' can balance multiple 'x's.
+Return true if the given string is xy-balanced.

 #### Examples
 ```
-zipZap("zipXzap") → "zpXzp"
-zipZap("zopzop") → "zpzp"
+xyBalance("aaxbby") → true
-zipZap("zzzopzop") → "zzzpzp"
+xyBalance("aaxbb") → false
-zipZap("zzzuzoz") → "zzzuzoz"
+xyBalance("yaaxbb") → false
 ```

 ### Methods 2